| |

 Reaction forces at the tire patch

-How does the suspension react to acceleration and braking?
+How does the Automotive Suspension System react to acceleration and braking?

 If the vehicle is speeding up or braking the weight of the car will be temporarily altered.
 Thus varying the suspension positions accordingly.
 For example, while braking, the load on the front tires (Ff ) can be greater than on the rear tires (Fr).
 As a result, passengers experience the front dipping down (nose dive) when applying the brakes.
 The free body diagram can be generated for a steady-state braking deceleration of n times the acceleration due to gravity: